JazzMaster/LazGFX/README.md

 Everything is in one folder for a reason.
 (Dont confuse *me* -or the compiler)
+Im working on cleaning this up. (-Fu option - no thats the compiler option, not a joke.)

 You should be able to compile this once you GIT (or Download) sources to your computer, so long as FPC and/or Lazarus is installed.